rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 `use` role of the `xrn:firebolt:capability:device:info` capability.

-### 6.4.
+#### 5.1.4.
 Immersive Audio

-The `Device` module **MUST** have an `audioProfiles` API that returns the immersive (or not) audio profiles, e.g., Dolby Atmos, etc., that are currently supported by the device.
+The `Device` module **MUST** have an `audioProfiles` API that returns the immersive (or not) audio profiles, e.g., Dolby Atmos, etc., that are supported by the current device configuration.
 This API **MUST** return an Array with one ore more of the following values:

 -   `"auro3d"`
 -   `"dolbyAtmos"`